 Your vehicle’s cooling system truly is an amazing piece of engineering that’s been carefully designed to be efficient and effective at what it does.

-Hopefully this guide has answered any questions that you may have had, and please feel free to refer back to it whenever you need to.
+Hopefully, this guide has answered any questions that you may have had.
+Please feel free to refer back to it whenever you need to.